-This has enabled the entire state road network to be AusRAP star rated at a fraction of the cost of video coding.
+This has enabled the entire state road network to be AusRAP star rated at a fraction of the

-Actions 2 and 3 of the National Road Safety Action Plan 2018-2020 collectively aim to reduce risk associated with infrastructure by setting targets for the proportion of travel on state and national routes with 3-star (or better) AusRAP star ratings.
-In order for Main Roads Western Australia to determine how the state is progressing towards these targets; it first needed to rate the network using AusRAP.
+Actions 2 and 3 of the National Road Safety Action Plan 2018- 2020 collectively aim to reduce risk associated with infrastructure by setting targets for the proportion of travel on state and national routes with 3-star (or better) AusRAP star ratings.
+In order for Main Roads Nestern Australia to determine how the state is progressing towards these targets, it first needed to rate the network using AusRAP.